catc/mobx-react-starter-kit/src/components/common/modal/README.md

 #### `disableRouteChangeClose` - boolean (default: `false`)
 Disables automatically closing the modal when the route changes.
 Note that this option will have no effect if the modal is a child of a route that becomes unmounted when route changes.

+#### `modalDidClose` - `() => void`
+A function the wrapped component can pass to the modal decorator that is called after the modal performs a close animation.
+Useful for performing any actions on the wrapped component before removing modal from dom.

 ## Wrapped Component Props